acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 {: file=".csproj"}
 {: .nolineno }

-Now the instructions provided by `Swachbuckle.AspNetCore` to register OpenAPI/Swagger-related services will be replaced by the following line :
+The instructions provided by `Swachbuckle.AspNetCore` to register OpenAPI/Swagger-related services will be replaced by the following line :

 ```csharp
 builder.Services.AddOpenApi();